Functions#

 comparison result

-- value_deserialize(src: str) Tuple[bool, Value] #
+- value_deserialize(src: str) tuple[bool, Value]#

 Tries to deserialize a string into the type specified by the given GValue.
 If the operation succeeds,